toverainc/willow/README.md

 ## The Future (in no particular order)

 ### Performance improvements
-Sallow and Willow already provide "faster-than-Alexa" responsiveness for a voice user interface.
+Willow and air-infer-api already provide "faster-than-Alexa" responsiveness for a voice user interface.
 However, there are multiple obvious optimizations that could be made:

 - ADF pipeline handing (we're waiting on ESP-ADF 2.6 with ESP-IDF 5)
 - Websockets for inference server